QCHackers/tqec/docs/detectors.rst

 - it should be self-contained, or in other words it should not call code from the main ``tqec`` package, with the exception of code within ``tqec.circuit.detectors``,
-- it should avoid uneeded dependencies.
+- it should avoid unneeded dependencies.
 For that reason, the code in ``tqec.circuit.detectors`` does not use ``cirq`` as its intermediary representation but directly operates on ``stim`` data-structures.